czuger/d10_fight_system/README.md

 ## Regular roll

 * Roll 2d10 and add the result of the two dice.
-If the sum is greater or equal than the target number, then you have a success.
-Otherwise, you have a failure.
+If the sum is greater than or equal to the target number, then it is a success.
+Otherwise, it is a failure.
 * If the two dice are equal and your roll is a success, then it is a critical success.
 * If the two dice are equal and your roll is a failure, then it is a critical failure.

 ## Advantage

 * Roll 3d10 and take the two dice that have the highest value.
 * Add the result of those two dice.
-If the sum is greater or equal than the target number, then you have a success.
-Otherwise, you have a failure.
+If the sum is greater than or equal to the target number, then it is a success.
+Otherwise, it is a failure.
 * If the two dice are equal and your roll is a success, then it is a critical success.
 * If your roll is a failure and the **three** rolled dice are equal then it is a critical failure.
 Otherwise it is a regular failure (even if the two chosen dice are pair).